getnamo/TensorFlow-Unreal/README.md

 Note the ```getApi()``` module function which needs to return a matching instance of your defined class.
 The rest of the functionality depends on what API you wish to use for your use case.
 At the moment the plugin supports input/output from UE4 via JSON encoding.

-If you wish to train in UE4, implement your logic in ```onBeginTraining()``` and ensure you check for ```self.shouldstop``` after each batch/epoch to handle early exit requests from the user e.g. when you _EndPlay_.
+If you wish to train in UE4, implement your logic in ```onBeginTraining()``` and ensure you check for ```self.shouldstop``` after each batch/epoch to handle early exit requests from the user e.g. when you _EndPlay_ or manually call ```StopTraining``` on the tensorflow component.
 You will also receive an optional ```onStopTraining``` callback when the user stops your training session.

 If you have a trained model, simply setup your model/load it from disk and omit the training function, and forward your evaluation/input via the ```onJsonInput(jsonArgs)``` callback.
+See [mnistSaveLoad.py example](https://github.com/getnamo/tensorflow-ue4-examples/blob/master/Content/Scripts/mnistSaveLoad.py) on how to train a network once, and then save the model, reloading it on setup such that you skip retraining it every time.

 Note that both ```onTrain()``` and ```onSetup()``` are asynchronous by default with no additional code required by the developer.
 If you use a high level library like e.g. keras, may need to store your *tf.Session* and *tf.Graph* separately and use it as default ```with self.session.as_default():``` and ```with self.graph.as_default():``` to evaluate, since the call will be done a separate thread from the training one.